 School holiday activities Sydney style are easy to plan when you have our list.

-Take advantage of the warmer weather in Sydney and get into our list of Sydney days out!
+It is getting cool (and sometimes properly cold) in Sydney in winter, so do check the weather in Sydney and then get into our list of Sydney days out!

-These are the best school holiday ideas of fun things to do in Sydney with kids these summer 2019 school holidays.
-We have compiled a comprehensive guide of the best school holiday activities over the September school holidays to help make your life so much easier!
+These are the best school holiday ideas of fun things to do in Sydney with kids these winter 2020 school holidays.
+We have compiled a comprehensive guide of the best school holiday activities over the winter school holidays to help make your life so much easier!

 Kids activities Sydney – free, cheap or GO BIG!